TiX-measurements/tix-time-system-test/README.md

 #### Considerations

-* The speed is measured in kilobytes per second
+* The speed is measured in kilobits per second
 * The start time corresponds to the time in the current or following day, but it never exceeds 24 hours
-* The intervals should be in ascending order in terms of the speed percentage to guarantee that the torrent speed is stable.
+* The intervals should be in ascending order in terms of the speed percentage to guarantee that the torrent speed is stable
-* Watch out for the disk space!
-The default number of torrents account to a total of 14 gb approximately.